amanimulira/trading-project/README.md

 ## Key Achievements

 - Successfully analyzed ~500 stocks to identify variance drivers, supporting portfolio risk analysis.
-- Achieved an 83% project score through rigorous analysis and clear communication of findings.
 - Demonstrated proficiency in econometric modeling and data manipulation, applicable to equities, fixed income, and other asset classes.

 ## How to Run the Project